KF-Art/icewm-personal-tunning/README.md

 Keybindings are processed via <code>sxhkd</code> instead of IceWM built-in one (because I didn't realized that IceWM already has its own script to setup keybindings, but you are free to use it).
 IceWM's taskbar were replaced by xfce4-panel, but you can also use the IceWM's one. uLauncher is used as app launcher.
 Materia-Manjaro-Dark-B with some modifications is the selected WM theme. <code>lxappearance</code> and Qt5ct are used to customize desktop themes.

-I used Nemo as the default file manager, and Tilix is the selected terminal emulator (also I recommend QTerminal and <code>xfce4-terminal</code>).
-Here we'll use <code>xinit</code> to access to X session, but you are free to install any display manager of your choice (like LXDM).
+I used Nemo as the default file manager, and Sakura is the selected terminal emulator (also I recommend QTerminal and <code>xfce4-terminal</code>).
+Here we'll use <code>xinit</code> to access to X session, but you are free to install any display manager of your choice (like LXDM, or Emptty).

-This guide is focused on Void Linux, and in the future, Artix.
+This guide is focused on Void Linux and Artix Linux.
 Feel free to add or remove everything as you need and/or want in your setup.
 This is just a guide.

 <H1>Special Thanks</H1>
 - <a href="https://github.com/tuxliban">Tuxliban Torvalds</a> for contributing on simplify and optimize enabling services and Xed text editor process.

 <H1>To Do</H1>

-- Make MATE Polkit agent to run at startup.
+- Make MATE Polkit agent to work properly.
 - Make Nemo's "Run as root" context menu option to work properly.
 - Make the script detect existing files and folders.
 - Correct some guide content.
-- Make wallpaper to work properly with Nemo Desktop.
+- Make wallpaper to work properly with Nemo Desktop (Artix only).
 - Add XFCE's panel configuration files.
 - Make automated script to detect signature error on package download and then, abort the installation.
 - Add Artix guide and automated script.
-- Create Musl, Lightweight (Void and Artix) and Lightweight-Musl branches.
 - Polish automated installation script.
+- Replace some tools in order to keep the setup lightweight.

 <H1>Automated Install (WIP)</H1>
 There is a script that will install and configure everything what I explain in this guide.
-Note that is still in progress, so it may contain some bugs or errors.
+Note that is still in progress, so it may contain a lot of bugs or errors, so be careful.

 Void Linux: